claudiamunteanu/shows-ticket-store-java/README.md

   </a>
 -->
 # Ticket Store
-Simple desktop application for a ticket store, created for the "Systems for Design and Implementation" course at my university from my second year.
+Simple desktop application for a ticket store.
+This is the Java version of a project created for the "Systems for Design and Implementation" course at my university from my second year.
   <!--
   <p align="center">
     Simple CRUD mobile application for the management of a store's products, created for the "Mobile Application Programming" course at my university.